Herpes on Your Testicles? Here’s What To Do

-Warm and cold compresses such as cornstarch paste or baking soda paste may be the simplest natural treatments for genital herpes.
+Warm and cold compresses such as cornstarch paste may be the simplest natural treatments for genital herpes.
 Research shows that topical therapy can effectively alleviate symptoms of herpes outbreaks and even contribute to the prevention of outbreaks when used promptly.

 If you’re interested in medications approved to treat genital herpes outbreaks, prescription drugs like acyclovir, valacyclovir and famciclovir are also available through your doctor.

 Traditional genital herpes treatment options don’t always offer the lasting relief you need, especially during a painful outbreak.
 That’s where the Luminance RED stands out from other genital herpes treatments.

 The Luminance RED is a device designed to manage genital herpes using high-powered light to shorten healing time and reduce the frequency of future outbreaks.
 With just a few 90-second treatments per day, you can discreetly take control of genital herpes.